Chevron to idle Gorgon LNG unit in May, considers boosting Australian output

 Boosting output via low-cost debottlenecking could improve Gorgon and Wheatstone profit margins which, burdened by among the highest per metric tonne cost of production, struggle in the low-price environment.

-Asian spot LNG prices LNG-AS for June delivery are trading at $7.95 per million British thermal units (mmBtu), compared with a range of $12-20 per mmBtu between 2011 and 2015.
-(Reporting by Oleg Vukmanovic in LONDON, Jessica Jaganathan in SINGAPORE and Sonali Paul in SYDNEY, editing by Louise Heavens)
+Asian spot LNG prices for June delivery are trading at $7.95 per million British thermal units (mmBtu), compared with a range of $12-20 per mmBtu between 2011 and 2015.

+Reporting by Oleg Vukmanovic in LONDON, Jessica Jaganathan in SINGAPORE and Sonali Paul in SYDNEY, editing by Louise Heavens